cristinagalisteo/gitana/README.md

 'gitana' is based on the most popular R libraries for phylogeny ('ape', 'ggtree', 'phytools') and combines them to create an interactive R script ('gitana.R') with large selection of optional arguments that allows the imaging of very simple but good looking trees to others more sophisticated.

+**Check our paper:** Galisteo, C., de la Haba, R.R. ‘gitana’ (phyloGenetic Imaging Tool for Adjusting Nodes and other Arrangements), a tool for plotting phylogenetic trees into ready-to-publish figures.
+BMC Bioinformatics 26, 154 (2025). https://doi.org/10.1186/s12859-025-06178-1

 ## Installation and R packages

 'gitana.R' runs in **Linux/Windows/Mac** systems where R software (https://cran.r-project.org) and the following R packages must be previously installed.